robertluwang/hands-on-ai/gemini-api-demo/gemini-langchain-chroma-demo.md

 ## Generator

 The Generator prompts the LLM for an answer when the user asks a question.
-The retriever you created in the previous stage from the Chroma vector store will be used to pass relevant embeddings from the website data to the LLM to provide more context to the user's query.
+The retriever created from the Chroma vector store will be used to pass relevant embeddings from the website data to the LLM to provide more context to the user's query.

-perform the following steps:
+Perform the following steps:

 1. Chain together the following:
     * A prompt for extracting the relevant embeddings using the retriever.